 The first suspension in an academic year is for one school day.
 Parents may wish to request an internal one-day suspension, in which the student does not attend normal lessons but instead completes work in school under the supervision of the Department Coordinator.
 The Head Teacher will consider all such requests and, if agreed, will issue a letter explaining the procedure for internal suspension.

 If a student is suspended from school a second time within the same academic year, the suspension will be for three school days and the readmission interview will be with both the Department Coordinator and Head Teacher.
 Internal suspension will not be permitted if a student is suspended for three days.
-The Head Teacher will decide whether the student must serve the full three-day suspension immediately or whether only the first day will be served, with the second and third days served only if behavioural conditions set by the Head Teacher for the remainder of the academic year are not met.
+The Head Teacher will decide whether the student must serve the full three-day suspension immediately or whether only the first day will be served, with the second and third days served only if specific behavioural conditions set by the Head Teacher for the remainder of the academic year are not met.
 The Head Teacher will issue a letter explaining such conditions.

 © The British School of Kuwait 2011.
 All rights reserved.

-School website designed by School Website.
+School Web Designers By School Website.